 Thrashing pain meets you at the forefront of your temples, and suddenly it feels like someone has continually slammed your head against concrete.
 It’s a migraine and the culprit can sometimes be fluorescent lighting.
 But what can you do?
 Your office is filled with fluorescent lights and that old computer you use at home isn’t helping the situation.
 Luckily, there are solutions to your problem, but first, let’s figure out what’s really going on with that head of yours.

 Oct 10, 14

 Some people get into the Halloween spirit by dressing up their homes in spooky lights and wicked decorations.
 Others prefer a home with a less haunting appeal.
 If you’re one of the latter and haven’t already, consider decorating with autumn-themed accessories this season.
-Items such as pumpkins, scarecrows, and orange lights represent fall itself more than Halloween, allowing you to keep them up for longer than you would typical October decorations.
+Items such as pumpkins, scarecrows, and warm yellow lights represent fall itself more than Halloween, allowing you to keep them up for longer than you would typical October decorations.
 Moreover, you won’t be upsetting the younger kids on the block with ghoulish props.
 If you’re looking to express your festive spirit in a friendlier way, we recommend adorning your home with the following fall lighting décor this year.